Stretching for Speed Skating by Alexander Bont

-*While this example is older, it shows a number of stretches which are still used today by many skaters, some of these stretches are now performed as dynamic movements.*
+*While this example is older, it shows a number of stretches which are still used today by many skaters.
+Some of these stretches are now performed as dynamic movements.*

 by Alexander Bont